Egypt: Temples, Pyramids, the Nile and More

 41380D65-AE85-4B9F-99DC-8EA7DAACD57A

-After the museum, we just got a hotel for the rest of the day to shower, rest and hold our bags.
-After a few hours at the hotel, we had dinner again at Kazaz and then headed to the airport for our flight back home.
+After the museum, I got a hotel for the rest of the day to shower, rest and hold my luggage.
+After a few hours at the hotel, I had dinner again at Kazaz and then headed to the airport for my flight back home.

-We had a great time and are glad we did not allow COVID to cancel our trip.
-We’re not advocating everyone travel during these times; certainly do what you’re comfortable with, but we are glad we did.
-We felt safe on all flights, all modes of transportation, in hotels, restaurants and all attractions.
-We wore masks whenever possible and always recommend doing so around others.
+I had a great time and am glad I did not allow COVID to cancel the trip.
+I’m not advocating everyone travel during these times; certainly do what you’re comfortable with, but I am glad I did.
+I felt safe on all flights, all modes of transportation, in hotels, restaurants and all attractions.
+I wore masks whenever possible and always recommend doing so around others.

-If any of you have some travel planned during Coronavirus, let us know where you’re going and what your plan is to keep safe.
-Thanks for following us & stay ‘saif’.
+If any of you have some travel planned during Coronavirus, let me know where you’re going and what your plan is to keep safe.
+Thanks for following & stay ‘saif’.